andreas-wilm/andreas-wilm.github.io/_posts/2019-06-19-unknown-doctypes-in-mag.md

 USING Outputters.Tsv(quoting : false);
 ```

-This is not a particularly sophisticated use of the Data Lake capabilities and with plain file-system access to the input data a simple awk script would have achieved  the same job.
+This is not a particularly sophisticated use of  Data Lake capabilities and with plain file-system access to the input data a simple awk script would have achieved  the same.
 Anyway, I downloaded the resulting output file and plotted the results in a Jupyter notebook: